-- the nature of the research.
+- the nature of the research,

-- explicit involvement of the subjects.
+- · explicit involvement of the subjects,

-- · the anticipated results, and
+- the anticipated results, and

-- · the use of test results.
+- the use of test results.

-Requests must be sent to the Provost for approval.
+Requests must be sent to the VP of Academic Affairs for approval.
 In general, College personnel are not available for research unless special permission is obtained.